oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 <p align="center"><a href="#"><img src="resources/CommandPalette.png" alt="Command Palette" width="500" height="600"></a></p>

 ### Setting Up an Account
 To start using your NetSuite accounts with the SuiteCloud Extension for Visual Studio Code, you first need to set them up.
 The account set up includes adding an account to the extension and setting it as default.
+As a prerequisite to adding an account, a SuiteCloud project must be open in Visual Studio Code.

 To add an account, follow these steps:
 1. Open the Command Palette.